Vaibhav47Sharma/Image-Processing-Pipeline/README.md

 ## A pipeline to deliver imagery to an image processing model
 Images are placed in data\imgs_de folder.
 Each within it's label folder.
-#### 1.An image processing pipeline.
+#### 1. An image processing pipeline.
 This pipeline prepares raw jpegs for input into a machine learning model.
 The model takes in an input of dimension (224, 224, 3) by default
 #### 2. The basic pipeline with image augmentation techniques.
 #### 3. Map the locations of the images on a world map if the images contain exif information